FactSquared/DSAlign/README.md

 # DSAlign
 DeepSpeech based forced alignment tool

+---

+Modified for FactSquared's use, can now take transcript files directly without having to run deepspeech transcription first.
+Now, you just specify the transcript txt, the fragmented transcript (JSON) and use --force, and it will dump the alignments to stdout.

+## Example Command
+`bin/align.sh --script TRANSCRIPT.txt --force --fragments FRAGMENTS.json > OUTFILE.json`

 ## Installation

 It is recommended to use this tool from within a virtual environment.